Home > ABOUT EMHSD

 To establish a comprehensive, all-hazards approach to emergency management for the whole community of the County of Berrien and to prevent, mitigate, prepare for, respond to, and recover from emergencies, disasters, and threats to our homeland.

-Emergency Management in Berrien County is a comprehensive approach involving a range of public and private agencies including local police, fire and EMS agencies, the Michigan State Police Emergency Management and Homeland Security Division, the Michigan Department of Environmental Quality, and the National Weather Service.
-Other agencies involved with emergency management include the American Red Cross, local and state health departments, educators and amateur radio operators.
+The Berrien County Emergency Management and Homeland Security Division's approach involves a range of public and private agencies working together as a team to accomplish the Division and Department's missions.
+There are way too many agencies to list as part of the team, but some examples include: local police, fire and EMS agencies, Michigan State Police Emergency Management and Homeland Security Division, Michigan Department of Environmental Quality, National Weather Service.
+American Red Cross, local and state health departments, educators and amateur radio operators.

 Emergency preparedness is the responsibility of every citizen.
-Therefore, county residents and businesses should develop a basic plan to help ensure their safety during these situations.
+Therefore, county residents, visitors, and businesses should develop a basic plan to help ensure their safety during these situations.